miguelmikkey/discordjs-bot-template/README.md

 - Use default **prettier** settings. *(ignore `.md` files)*
 - Write clear and descriptive **commit messages**.
 Each commit should explain the purpose of the change succinctly.
 - **Update and maintain documentation** for any new features or changes.
 Contributions should include clear explanations of functionality, configuration, and usage examples.
 - **Provide tests for new features when applicable**.
-Contributions should not break existing functionality, and ideally, they come with added unit or integration tests.
+Contributions should not break existing functionality.

 > [!NOTE]
 > **Im a trainee developer**, Any help or TIPs are welcome.
 Keep in mind that this is just a template for general-purpose bots; it has to be versatile , efficient, and lightweight.
 With that said , feel free to fork this repository and submit pull requests. **Contributions are welcome!**